Skip to Main Content

 A guide to measuring the impact of your research

 Non-traditional research outputs (NTROs) play an important role in the advancement of knowledge across a wide range of disciplines.
 They can also demonstrate the impact of a university or research centre's work.
-The range of impacts listed below illustrates the wide variety of areas in which impacts from research across the Creative and Performing Arts may be found to have a clear influence on the quality of life of individuals and communities locally, nationally and internationally:
+The range of impacts listed below illustrates the wide variety of areas in which impacts from research across the creative and performing arts may be found to have a clear influence on the quality of life of individuals and communities locally, nationally and internationally:

 • The enrichment of cultural life and public discourse through the creative and performing arts